-we were able to show that the amount of methylation in a gene is related to the variance in expression between tissues.
+We used an ordination approach to explore genomic attributes or groups of attributes that predictably co-occur with methylated genes in the C. gigas genome.
+Because multiple factors may be linked with methylation (either through causative or correlative associations), this approach allowed us to identify relationships between multiple variables.
+The most interesting finding from the PCA analysis is that amount of methylation in a gene is related to the variance in expression between tissues.
 Genes that show the least variation in expression between tissues have higher DNA methylation levels than those exhibiting a tissue-specific expression profile (i.e. high %CV between tissues).
 This observation provides corroboration for previous reports based on in silico analyses in oysters showing that housekeeping genes have the highest amount of methylation in C. gigas (Gavery & Roberts 2010).
 Housekeeping genes perform functions required by all cell types, therefore it’s expected that their expression patterns would show low variation across tissues.
 The results of this study are consistent with that expectation that genes with low expression variation across tissues show a high degree of methylation relative to genes with a more tissue-specific expression pattern.
 Again, this study supports previous findings (Gavery & Roberts 2010, Roberts & Gavery 2012) that heavily methylated genes are enriched in housekeeping functions, which are essential for cellular function.
 One theory is that the lack of methylation in these genes with more tissue-specific expression is that it can contribute to phenotypic plasticity by allowing more transcriptional opportunities through process such as allowing access to alternative TSS, facilitate exon skipping or other alternative splicing mechanisms and allow for increased sequencing variation (Roberts & Gavery 2012).

 Conclusions

 Through the current effort, quantitative methylation data were obtained for over 2.5 million CpG dinucleotides throughout the genome of Crassostrea gigas.
 These data represent the first high resolution methylome in any mollusc and the analytical approaches provide a framework for DNA methylation characterization in other species.
 In addition, this dataset developed here will be beneficial for phylogenetic analysis of DNA methylation in invertebrates, which will be more robust with the addition of a lophotrochozoan species.
 The results of this study highlight similarities in epigenetic profiles of invertebrates such as a predominance of gene body methylation and a positive relationship between intragenic methylation and gene expression.
 In addition, they highlight interesting differences between invertebrate epigenomes including a higher level of intronic methylation in bivalves than what has been reported, for example, in insects.
 Although the functional role of DNA methylation in bivalves remains elusive, two scenarios could explain our findings.
 One possibility is DNA methylation in gene bodies is a byproduct of transcription resulting from an open chromatin state, as proposed by Jjingo et al (2013).
 Thus the methylation patterns are influenced by transcriptional activity.
 The second scenario is DNA methylation is involved in regulating the gene activity in bivalves.
 If in fact DNA methylation does influence transcription, the regulatory role is likely very complex.
-For instance, DNA methylation could have both a have direct regulatory effect on certain genes as proposed by Riverie et al. (2013), as well as facilitating expanded transcriptional opportunities in other cases.
+For instance, DNA methylation could have both a have direct regulatory effect on certain genes as proposed by Riviere et al. (2013), as well as facilitating expanded transcriptional opportunities in other cases.
 Future studies will certainly be challenging given the dynamic nature of DNA methylation, but will hopefully help better delineate if DNA methylation plays a functional role in regulating genome activity in bivalves and what that role might be.

 Acknowledgements